Free & Reduced Meal Application FAQs

 - Who can get reduced price meals?
 Your children can get low cost meals if your household income is within the reduced price limits on the Federal Income Chart, shown on this application.
 Beginning July 1, 2019, students in New York State that are approved for reduced price meals will receive breakfast and lunch AT NO CHARGE.

 - Should I fill out an application if I received a letter this school year saying my children were approved for free or reduced price meals?
 Please read the letter you received carefully and follow the instructions.
-Call your child’s school or the food service office at 762-1875 if you have any questions.
+If you have questions, please call your child’s school, the food service office at 518-762-1875, or Susan Frank, Free and Reduced Price Lunch Program Coordinator, at (518) 464-5133.

 - My child’s application was approved last year.
 Do I need to fill out another one?
 Yes.
 Your child’s application is only good for that school year and for up to 30 operating days of this school year.
 You must send in a new application unless the school told you that your child is eligible for the new school year.